paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-006-game-and-bird-preserves-protection.md

 <a id="section-698u-3"></a>
 ## § 698u–3.
 Administration of National Preserve
-**(a) In general** The Secretary shall administer the Preserve in accordance with sections 698u to 698u–7 of this title, the cooperative agreements described in subsection (f)(1) of this section, and the provisions of law generally applicable to units of the National Park System, including sections 1, 2, 3, and 4 of this title and sections 461 to 467 of this title.
+**(a) In general** The Secretary shall administer the Preserve in accordance with sections 698u to 698u–7 of this title, the cooperative agreements described in subsection (f)(1) of this section, and the provisions of law generally applicable to units of the National Park System, including sections 1, 2, 3, and 4 11 See References in Text note below. of this title and sections 461 to 467 1 of this title.

 **(b) Application of regulations** With the consent of a private owner of land within the boundaries of the Preserve, the regulations issued by the Secretary concerning the National Park Service that provide for the proper use, management, and protection of persons, property, and natural and cultural resources shall apply to the private land.